git-pull/tao-of-tmux/manuscript/09-command-line-kungfu.md

 # Command Line Kung fu {#cli-kung-fu}

+The command line in tmux is one of those areas often uncharted.

+## Shorthands

+tmux commands and arguments may all be accessed via [`fnmatch(1)`](http://pubs.opengroup.org/onlinepubs/009695399/functions/fnmatch.html) patterns.

 ## Targets {#targets}

 If a command allow target specification, it's usually done through `-t`.